ahmedsomaa/elzero-ts-bootcamp/README.md

 # TypeScript Bootcamp Assignments Solution

-A repo for the solutions for [Elzero's TypeScript Bootcamp](https://elzero.org/study/typescript-study-plan/) challenges and assignemnts.
+A repo for the solutions of [Elzero's TypeScript Bootcamp](https://elzero.org/study/typescript-study-plan/) challenges and assignemnts.

 ## Solutions